Discover your policy value in seconds:

 In general, insurance is funded through after-tax money and meant to provide support in the event of a tragic event, so its proceeds are not taxed.

 The exception to this is if the savings component of your cash value is invested to grow over time.
-This is often common in universal and whole life insurance, and while the funded cash value is not taxed, the additional amount gained through investment is.
+This is common in universal and whole life insurance.
+While the funded cash value (the amount of premiums paid) is not taxed, the additional amount gained through investment is.
 If it wasn’t, many could just choose to invest their money via life insurance policies and never pay the proceeds on their capital gains.

 Withdrawals are also taxed if they are within the first 15 years of the policy’s start date.